re-rxjs/react-rxjs.org/docs/introduction/core-concepts.md

 ## Push vs Pull

 Historically, React uses a **pull**-based architecture.
-This means that when react needs to re-render, it will call the render function of every affected component, which will return a new representation of the UI, so React can reconcile with the previous one to propagate the changes to the DOM.
+This means that when React needs to re-render, it will call the render function of every affected component.
+This will return a new representation of the UI, which React can reconcile with the previous one.
+Any changes are then propogated to the DOM.

-This kind of behavior is called _pull_ because the consumer (in this case, React consumes the UI representation), is the one that _requests_ the new value.
+This kind of behavior is called _pull_ because the consumer (in this case, React), is the one that _requests_ the new value.

 On the other hand, RxJS uses a **push**-based approach, where you declaratively define streams and their relationships, and RxJS will propagate every change from one stream to the next one.

-This is called _push_ because now the producer of the state is the responsible of _handing_ the new value over to those that depend on it.
-This has a positive effect: only those entities that depend on a value that has changed will update, without needing to make comparisons with the previous value to catch what parts have changed.
+This is called _push_ because now the producer of the state is responsible for _handing_ the new value over to those that depend on it.
+This has a positive effect: only those entities that depend on the value that has changed will update, and it can be done without having to make comparisons or detect changes.

-This in turn not only improves performance, but also makes the state management more declarative, and in a way that can be read top-to-bottom.
+Not only can this approach significantly improve performance, it also makes state management more declarative, in a way that can be read top-to-bottom.

-React-RxJS bridges the gap between these two behaviors, making it possible to declare a _push_ based application state that works flawlessly with React.
+React-RxJS bridges the gap between these two behaviors, making it possible to declare a _push_-based application state that works flawlessly with _pull_-based React.

 ## Streams as state